Neethu9074/carbon/docs/INSTALLATION.md

 ## Editor Recommendations

-At the time of writing most UI engineers are using [VSCode](https://code.visualstudio.com/).
+At the time of writing most UI engineers are using [VS Code](https://code.visualstudio.com/).
 We would recommend that you give this a try.
-VSCode will bring up a list of suggested extensions when opening the `ui-client` root directory in VSCode.
+VS Code will bring up a list of suggested extensions when opening the `ui-client` root directory in VS Code.
 We recommend that you install these as well for a good out of the box development experience.

 ## Next Steps